 - Review Hardware/Software Specifications

-Using the hardware/software information in our Technical Requirements article, identify a suitable computer with webcam, speakers, microphone.
-If using external webcam: install the webcam using the drivers that came with it.
+Using the hardware/software information in our Technical Requirements article, identify a suitable computer with a webcam, speakers and microphone.
+If using an external webcam: install the webcam using the drivers that came with it.

 - Google Chrome (recommended)